Graeme Gibson: Personal life

 Gibson was married to publisher Shirley Gibson until the early 1970s, and together they had two sons, Matt and Grae.
 He began dating novelist and poet Margaret Atwood in 1973.
 They moved to a semi-derelict farm near Alliston, Ontario, which they set about doing up and where according to Atwood they were making "attempts at farming, writing and trying to earn enough to live".
 Their daughter Eleanor Jess Atwood Gibson was born there in 1976.
 The family returned to Toronto in 1980.
 Atwood and Gibson stayed together until his death in 2019.

-In 2017 Gibson was diagnosed with early signs of vascular dementia.
+In 2017, Gibson was diagnosed with early signs of vascular dementia.
 Despite having written a book on birds, he could no longer identify those he liked to watch in his garden, but said "I no longer know their names, but then, they don't know my name either".
 He died on 18 September 2019 in London, England, where Atwood was promoting her new book, five days after suffering a severe stroke.
-Atwood later said about his death that it had not been unexpected due to the vascular dementia, had been a good one—and in a good hospital, and his children had time to come and say goodbye—and that he had been "declining and he had wanted to check out before he reached any further stages of that".
+Atwood later said about his death that it had not been unexpected due to the vascular dementia, that it had been a good one—and in a good hospital, and his children had time to come and say goodbye—and that he had been "declining and he had wanted to check out before he reached any further stages of that".

 Following his death, the Writers' Trust of Canada renamed its annual fiction award, formerly the Rogers Writers' Trust Fiction Prize, to the Atwood Gibson Writers' Trust Fiction Prize in early 2021.